Important to get one a year for depth and development.

 5. Brandon Greeson (6-4, 330, NC) - Yet another excellent OL prospect from NC, Brandon attended Carolina's summer football camp in June.
 Brandon was primarily considering out-of -state schools recently (MICH, TN and NEB) but has since loosened this stance.

-7. Jonathan Benson (6-5, 280, NC) - West Montgomery student who is a Morehead Scholar candidate with a 4.4 GPA and a 1570 SAT.
+7. Jonathan Benson (6-5, 280, NC) - West Montgomery student who was awarded the Morehead Scholar with a 4.4 GPA and a 1570 SAT.
 It is my belief that UNC would likely be recruiting him but for his Morehead candidacy - i.e., if he comes to UNC as a Morehead Scholar, could "walk on" the football team because UNC isn't recruiting him.
-UNC's main competition for Jonathan is coming from Harvard, Yale and Princeton currently.
+UNC's main competition for Jonathan is coming from Harvard, Yale and Princeton, with schools like Stanford, Virginia and Wake Forest actively recruiting him for football and academically.

 Loss of Ryan Sims and Anthony Perkins and fact that UNC signed 0 DTs in 2001 who are currently on the roster make this a position of some need.